saberkan/AWS/README.md

 # labs
 - when creating vpc, you get routing table, network acl and security groups created by default
 - then you need to create subnets, by default they don't have public ip assigned, thus you need to enable it if you want it to be accessible.
+- you can only have 1 internet gatway per vpc
+- a subnet is attached to one availability zone